MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 Finally, tasks execute the real logic behind all these definitions.
 They can create directories ([`MakeDir` task](https://docs.microsoft.com/visualstudio/msbuild/makedir-task){:target="_blank"}), compile code ([`CL` task](https://docs.microsoft.com/visualstudio/msbuild/cl-task){:target="_blank"}) or invoke other projects ([`MSBuild` task](https://docs.microsoft.com/visualstudio/msbuild/msbuild-task){:target="_blank"}), for example.

 Instead of faithfully believing that paragraph, let's have a look ourselves, shall we?
-If you have a basic `.vcxproj` you won't see any `Task`.
-But you'll see this entry:
+If you have a basic `.vcxproj` you won't see any `Task`, but you'll get this entry:

 {% highlight xml %}
 <Import Project="$(VCTargetsPath)\Microsoft.Cpp.targets" />
 {% endhighlight %}

-If you were to find that file, you'd find it has some definitions that point to `Microsoft.Cpp.Current.targets` and you could continue down the rabbit hole until you get to `Microsoft.CppCommon.targets`.
+If you were to find that file, you'd see it has some definitions that point to `Microsoft.Cpp.Current.targets` and you could continue down the rabbit hole until you get to `Microsoft.CppCommon.targets`.
 Inside that file you can find the definition of the `ClCompile` target:

 {% highlight xml %}
 <!-- [...] -->